Mike & Rosie extend a warm

 wild in the hedgerows hereabouts, providing a riot of golden blossom in

-late May and early June.
+late May or early June.

-20 miles) with its expansive beaches to the south and Cardigan Bay with its secluded coves and rugged cliffs on the North Pembrokeshire and
+with its expansive beaches to the south and Cardigan Bay with its secluded

 Carmarthen